MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 ### `/nffgs/{nffg_name}`

 A single nffg identified by its name.
+It can be read or deleted.

 | method | request type | response type | explaination           | result | errors
 | ------ | ------------ | ------------- | ------------           | ------ | ------